0xDTC/0xGodaddy/README.md

 **Features:**
 - Fetches all domains linked to your GoDaddy account.
 - Displays domain details in a user-friendly format.
+- Generates both Markdown and interactive HTML output.
+- Interactive HTML report includes filtering, sorting, and CSV export functionality.

 **Usage:**
 1. **Configuration:** Ensure your GoDaddy API key and secret are set as environment variables or modify the script to include them directly.
-2. **Execution:** Run the script to display your domain information.
+2. **Execution:** Run the script to display your domain information and generate output files in both Markdown and HTML formats.

 **Prerequisites:**
 - Bash shell environment.